This lesson will guide you through reviewing your studemo.txt import for accuracy.

 When pulling in various Language related fields, errors do occur but are avoidable.
-Remember, this is the first extract that grabs language information, but not the only one.
-The language.txt also will pull in language related information; make sure that the data pulled in the Studemo.txt matches exactly with the corresponding fields in the language.txt.
+This is the first extract that grabs language information, but not the only one.
+The language.txt also will pull in language related information.
+Make sure that the data pulled in the Studemo.txt file matches exactly with the corresponding fields in the language.txt.

 - Use Data Check - Studemo.txt AVC (Primary Language Code and Correspondence Language Code) to check the accuracy of this data brought over.
 Use the filters to limit the results down to just 1 specific language for each column.

 - Use Data Check - Studemo.txt AVC (English Proficiency, LEP date, US and School Entry Dates, and Redesignation Date) to view all students who have a set English Proficiency that is not English Only.

 - Use Data Check - Studemo.txt AVC (English Learner Aggregate Total by Site) to check your total EL number by site.

 As part of the Studemo.txt, specific Special Education information is brought in: column 12 - Primary Disability and column 55 - Secondary Disability.
 These are very important pieces of information as Illuminate, unlike many other SIS, does not treat Special Education as a program.
 This confusion often results in districts bringing Special Education in under the programs.txt and leaving the above two fields blank.
 Any program brought over in this manner will not link to the Special Education module.